evamo0508/erfnet-binary-lane-detection/README.md

 # Purpose
-This repository was forked.
+This repository was forked from Eromera/erfnet_pytorch.
 I changed it into a binary lane detection version in order to meet my need in my capstone project at CMU - AutoValet, where we try to segment the right lane out of the entire scene seen in a simulated parking lot.
 Since our current data are mostly based in the same simulation environment, the training process was relatively easy.

 To train the network:
 ```